RomanPilyushin/Mind/toefl Speaking.md

 Next, he notes that

 ####
+Compound Nesting

+Sometimes two different species of insects live close together, side by side.
+The two insect groups might even share the same home.
+But the two species often are different enough that they do not have to compete for the same resources, and therefore they can avoid conflict.
+This is known as compound nesting.
+Compound nesting actually provides advantages to both species: because living closely together can result in a specific benefit to each group, benefits that increase both species’ chances of survival.

+Explain how the example from the professor‘s lecture illustrates the concept of compound nesting

+####
 Root Communication

 All plants need water in order to grow.
 In desert environments, however, water is especially scarce.
 One way that some desert plants attempt to secure an adequate water supply is by maintaining a certain distance between themselves and other plants that might try to compete for the same water They maintain this distance through a process known as root communication.
 That is, the roots of one plant communicate with the roots of another plant in order to control the amount of distance separating them In this way: the communicating plant is able to protect its precious water supply.